 Note: Per WAC 182-12-262, you are required to notify the UW of changes in dependent eligibility within 60 days of the date in which your dependent is no longer eligible.

-At its July 2013 meeting, the PEBB approved the following changes to state employees' medical plan monthly premiums and cost-sharing in 2014.
-All changes take effect January 1, 2014.*
+At its August 2015 meeting, the PEBB approved changes to state employees' medical plan monthly premiums and cost-sharing in 2016.
+All changes will take effect January 1, 2016.
+Here are some highlights:

-Note: The newsletter will be mailed to your home this fall.
-To ensure you receive it, please review your profile in Employee Self Service (ESS) at http://www.uw.edu/ess and make any updates or changes before mid-September.
+More details about plan changes and rates will become available on PEBB's website www.hca.wa.gov/pebb/ and in PEBB's For Your Benefit newsletter, which will be mailed to PEBB member homes in mid-October 2015.
+To ensure you receive this information, please review your profile in Employee Self Service (ESS) at http://www.uw.edu/ess and make any updates or changes before mid-September 2015.

 Review your current enrollment in one of two ways:

-Beginning on the first day of open enrollment, UW employees can use the E-Coverage site to change insurance plans or providers.
-E-Coverage has the following advantages:
+Beginning on the first day of open enrollment, UW employees can use PEBB's 'My Account' to change insurance plans or providers.
+'My Account' has the following advantages:

-To add or reinstate a dependent who is not currently enrolled on your insurance plan, you must submit a completed Employee Enrollment/Change form by midnight on the last day of open enrollment.
-Valid dependent verification documentation must be included with the form for the requested change to be processed.
+To add or reinstate a dependent who is not currently enrolled on your insurance plan, you must complete and submit the following forms with verification documentation by November 30:

-While you cannot add a dependent online, but you may use one of these online options to review your current coverage:
+While you cannot add a dependent online, you can still use one of these online options to review your current coverage:

 Whether you are a first-time or returning participant of a PEBB flexible spending account, you must re-enroll each year if you wish to participate.
 Enroll in FSA.